bilgino/angularforddd/README.md

 This might seem more complex than just using a single feature service for business logic and state management.
 The level of abstraction is up to the developer and is dependent on the incoming requirements.

-Using a single feature or repository service for reads and writes (CQS):
+Using a single feature service for reads and writes (CQS):

 ![](src/assets/images/SingleService_CQRS.png)